11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 You can pretty much say a wedding galore.

-So, today I want to talk about the lenses that I use for weddings.
+So, today, I want to discuss the lenses I use for weddings.

 What lenses work for me at the weddings that I shoot at?

-And recommend my favorite 11 best canon lenses for portraits and wedding photography to you.
+I recommend my favorite 11 best Canon lenses for portraits and wedding photography.

 Which is the best Canon lens for portraits and wedding photography?